Raku-Steering-Council/Papers/papers/Raku_Steering_Council_Code.md

 Core team membership acknowledges sustained and valuable efforts that align well with the philosophy and the goals of the Raku project.

-It is granted by receiving at least two-thirds positive votes in a core team vote and no veto by the Steering Council.
+It is granted by receiving at least two-thirds positive votes of votes cast in a core team vote and no veto by the Steering Council.

 Core team members are always looking for promising contributors, teaching them how the project is managed, and submitting their names